 First of all, we argue for the polynomial part: If $\tau=\{\nop,\swap\}$, then a TS $A=(S,E,\delta,\iota)$ has the $\tau$-ESSP if and only if every event occurs at every state, since the functions \nop,\swap{} are defined on both $0$ and $1$.
-Thus, any ESSP atom $(e,s)$ of $A$ would be unsolvable.
+Thus, any ESSA $(e,s)$ of $A$ would be unsolvable.
 This implies that an edge-removal may neither render nor keep the $\tau$-ESSP valid, since the removal of an edge would produce an unsolvable ESSA.
 Hence, the decision problems are polynomial, since either $A$ is already implementable, which can be checked in polynomial time~\cite{tamc/TredupR19}, or it has to be rejected.
 Thus, for the proof of Theorem~\ref{the:edge_removal}, it remains to consider the NP-completeness results.

-In order to prove Theorem~\ref{the:edge_removal}, we present suitable reductions of \text{3BVC}, where we reduce an input $G=(\U,M)$ to an instance $(A_G,\kappa)$, such that $G$ has a vertex cover of size at most $\lambda$ if and only if $A_G$ allows an implementable edge removal $B_G$ that satisfies $\vert \K\vert\leq \kappa$.
-However, due to their different ability to solve ESSAs, when it comes to language simulation or realization, we have to distinguish again between the types $\tau$ that have at least one of $\inp$ or $\out$, and the ones that do not have any of them.
+In order to prove Theorem~\ref{the:edge_removal}, we present suitable reductions of \text{3BVC}, where we reduce an input $G=(\U,M)$ to an instance $(A_G,\kappa)$, such that $G$ has a $\lambda$-VC if and only if $A_G$ allows an implementable edge-removal $B_G$ that satisfies $\vert \K\vert\leq \kappa$.
+However, due to their different ability to solve ESSAs, when it comes to language-simulation or realization, we have to distinguish again between the types $\tau$ that have at least one of $\inp$ or $\out$, and the ones that do not have any of them.

-\subsection{The Proof of Theorem~\ref{the:edge_removal}(\ref{the:edge_removal_embedding}), and the Proof of Theorems~\ref{the:edge_removal}(\ref{the:edge_removal_langsim_real}) for the Types with \inp\ or \out}
+\subsection{The proof of Theorem~\ref{the:edge_removal}(\ref{the:edge_removal_embedding}), and the proof of Theorems~\ref{the:edge_removal}(\ref{the:edge_removal_langsim_real}) for the types with \inp\ or \out}